 List of famous buildings in the Doric order movement, listed alphabetically with photos when available.
 This list of Doric order buildings, structures and monuments includes information like what city the structure is in, and when it was first opened to the public.
 There are a lot of historic Doric order structures around the world, so why not save some money and check them out here without having to pay for travel?
 These popular Doric order buildings attract visitors from all over the world, so if you're ever near them you should definitely pay them a visit.
 Examples include Parthenon and Lincoln Memorial.This list is a great source for answering the questions, "What are the most famous Doric order buildings?" and "What do Doric order buildings look like?"

 The Albert Dock is a complex of dock buildings and warehouses in Liverpool, England.
 Designed by Jesse Hartley and Philip Hardwick, it was opened in 1846, and was the first structure in Britain to be built from cast iron, brick and stone, with no structural wood.
 As a result, it was the first non-combustible warehouse system in the world.
 At the time of its construction the Albert Dock was considered a revolutionary docking system because ships were loaded and unloaded directly from/to the warehouses.
 Two years after it opened it was modified to feature the world's first hydraulic cranes.
-Due to its open yet secure design, the Albert Dock became a popular store for valuable cargoes such as ...moresee more on Albert Dock
+Due to its open yet secure design, the Albert Dock became a popular store for valuable cargoes such as ...more on Wikipediasee more on Albert Dock

 The Biblioteca Nazionale Marciana is a library and Renaissance building in Venice, northern Italy; it is one of the earliest surviving public manuscript depositories in the country, holding one of the greatest classical texts collections in the world.
 The library is named after St. Mark, the patron saint of Venice.
-It is not to be confused with the State Archive of the Republic of Venice, which is housed in a different part of the city. ...moresee more on Biblioteca Marciana
+It is not to be confused with the State Archive of the Republic of Venice, which is housed in a different part of the city. ...more on Wikipediasee more on Biblioteca Marciana